-It’s not just impacts to groundwater that are unclear in the Oakey Coal Action Alliance cases - it’s also who has the power to hear and assess potential impacts to groundwater.
-Ahead of two separate cases, find out how the new Associated Water Licences (AWLs) have thrown a spanner into the legal mix.
+It’s not just impacts to groundwater that are unclear in the Oakey Coal Action Alliance (OCAA) cases - it’s also who has the power to hear and assess potential impacts to groundwater.
+Find out how Associated Water Licences (AWLs) have thrown a spanner into the legal mix.

 Following New Acland Coal Pty Ltd’s (NAC’s) mining objections hearing, the Land Court found on 31 May 2017, amongst other things, that the proposed impacts to groundwater from NAC’s mine expansion were unacceptable and should not be allowed.

-In the Land Court case, the largest public interest case in the Court's history, NAC were given more than one opportunity to put-forward groundwater evidence, and failed to convince the Member there would be no significant impact each time.
+In the Land Court case, the largest public interest case in the Court's history, NAC was given more than one opportunity to put-forward groundwater evidence, and failed to convince the Member there would be no significant impacts each time.

 At the time, farmers like OCAA’s Noel Wieck, who run an award-winning dairy farm with his children and grandchildren near Acland, thought his decade-long worry his legacy's groundwater supplies would be lost or damaged forever at the hands of the expansion were over.